Introduction

 is commonly used with "git commit" to modify the most recent commit.

-Suggested Command π
+Suggested Command 👉

 git commit --amend

-In this example, all the informational text is sent to stderr
+In this example, all the informational text is sent to stderr.

-Only the final, corrected command is sent to stdout
+Only the final, corrected command is sent to stdout, making it safe to use in scripts like

-fixed_cmd=$(intelli-shell fix "git comit amend")
+fixed_cmd=$(intelli-shell fix "git comit amend").

 export

-command allows you to share or back up your user-defined commands and completions by writing them to an
+The export command allows you to share or back up your user-defined commands and completions by writing them to an

 external location.
 This is useful for moving your library between machines or sharing it with teammates.